Moscow School for the Social and Economic Sciences

-The Moscow School of Social and Economic Sciences (Shaninka) (Russian: Московская высшая школа социальных и экономических наук) is a non-state university founded in 1995 by Teodor Shanin, a renowned sociologist, peasant studies researcher, historian, and professor at the University of Manchester.
+The Moscow School of Social and Economic Sciences (Shaninka) (Russian: Московская высшая школа социальных и экономических наук) is a non-state university founded in 1995 by Teodor Shanin, a sociologist, peasant studies researcher, historian, and professor at the University of Manchester.
 Since 2011, the Rector of MSSES is Sergey Zuev.

 MSSES comprises 8 departments that implement 35 educational programs for bachelor's degree, master's degree, and professional retraining.
 Around 1000 people study in MSSES every year.
 The average admission score for undergraduate programs is 80.6 points.
 MSSES ranks 6th among public and private universities in the quality of admission process for fee-based programs.

 History

 The origins of MSSES trace back to the period between 1989 and 1991, when Theodor Shanin, at the time a sociology professor at the University of Manchester, invited the future advancers of Russian sociology to take part in the three-month sociological field schools in Manchester and Kent organised by him A few years later, he established the Interdisciplinary Academic Centre for Social Sciences ("InterCentre"), which comprised two departments (study social structure of Russian society and Peasant Studies and Agricultural Reforms).
 At that time, Shanin collaborated with such researchers as Tatyana Zaslavskaya, Yuri Levada, Vadim Radaev, Oleg Kharkhordin, Vadim Volkov, Gennady Batygin and others.

 In the early 1990s, Shanin realised that social studies were poorly represented in Russia, as opposed to various engineering disciplines, so he decided to establish several universities in Moscow on the basis of international collaboration.
 His main goal was to transform the outmoded Soviet technology of education using Western practices to give the students opportunities for self-education and independent thinking.
 Shanin acquired the support of the British Council and the Soros Foundation to implement his best ideas.
 The Ministry of Education granted permission solely for the Russian-British university but failed to fulfil the initial agreement, so Shanin had to ask for assistance from Abel Aganbegyan, the Rector of the Academy of National Economy.
 Aganbegyan helped in creating a new university on the territory of the academy.

 In 2002, Teodor Shanin received the Order of the British Empire for "service to education in Russia".